shapr/ma125/README.md

 MA125
 =====

-Calculus 1 at http://una.edu/ for Sprint 2013
+Calculus 1 at http://una.edu/ for Spring 2013